Board of Directors

 The Authority is a body corporate and politic of the State with powers to construct, acquire, maintain, and operate bridge projects as defined by the law.
 The Rhode Island Turnpike and Bridge Authority is a component unit of the State of Rhode Island and the Governor appoints Authority members for a four (4) year term.

-Mr. Waluk was appointed to the R.I.T.B.A.
-Board by Gov. Donald Carcieri, and his present term expires on April 1, 2017.
+Mr. Salome was appointed to the RITBA Board by Governor McKee, and his present term expires on April 1, 2025.

-Mr. Humphrey was appointed to the RITBA Board by Gov. Lincoln Chafee and his present term expires on April 1, 2018.
+Mr. Waldron was appointed to the RITBA Board by Governor Chafee, and his present term expires on April 1, 2024.

 Peter Alviti, Jr. joined RIDOT as its Director-Designee in 2015, serving as chief steward of the state’s $400 million surface transportation program.